watxaut-alpha/python_training/README.md

 # with more than one condition and strings used in conditions.
 Operators "and", "or" and "not"
-s_sentence = "Leon solo"
+s_sentence = "Lion Alone"
-if "leon" in s_sentence and "solo" in s_sentence:
+if "Lion" in s_sentence and "Alone" in s_sentence:  # checks BOTH conditions to be true (and they are)
-    print(True)
+    # will enter here, print "Hey ho!" and skip all other conditions because of the if-elif-else structure
+    print("Hey ho!")
-elif "castilla <3" in s_sentence or "yo duermo abajo y ARRIBA ESPANYA" in s_sentence:
+elif "not" in s_sentence or "and" in s_sentence:  # checks ONE condition to be true (neither of them are)
-    print("Poner alguna burrada aquí") elif "fairy" not in s_sentence:  # if this is true, it will print and it won't continue with the other conditions print("terrible trampa del fairy") elif "es Madrid y no Madriz" in s_sentence: print("Es que no saben hablar")
+    print("<--Input something silly here-->") elif "lioness" not in s_sentence:  # This is true, but it will not enter here as the first conditional matches print("I'm out of test sentences")
 else:  # if no case is matched
-    print("Los catalanes estamos adoctrinados y tengo un poster de Puigdemont en mi habitacion")
+    print("I am really out of test sentences and this is the else statement")
 ```

 ### Loops